Synthetixio/SIPs/content/kips/kip-4.md

 **Distribution:**

-Synthetix stakers - SNX stakers who have met the requirements (tbd) will be allocated 30% of the initial token supply based.
+Synthetix stakers - SNX stakers who have met the requirements (tbd) will be allocated 30% of the initial token supply.

-Synth Traders - Addresses that have exchanged Synths whch me the requirements (tbd) will be allocated 30% of the initial token supply based.
+Synth Traders - Addresses that have exchanged Synths whch me the requirements (tbd) will be allocated 5% of the initial token supply.

 The remaining KWENTA will be allocated to the treasury for further management.